Repeater Information

 • signal to noise ratio of your signal in dBm

-• it will replay your voice.
+• then will replay your voice.

 An example of the *512 feature is show here: